+Fig.~\ref{amplitude_compare} shows the effect of relativistic velocities on soliton amplitude, for the slow and fast modes, as a function of dust charge density.
 For the slow mode, Figs.~\ref{amplitude_compare}(a) and \ref{amplitude_compare}(b), solitons are always rarefactive.
 In order to better discuss relativistic effects on its amplitude, this figure has been split in two.
 When relativistic effects are ignored, the amplitude is independent of the electron velocity, and all curves coincide with the blue solid line in Fig.~\ref{amplitude_compare}(a).
 When relativistic effects are turned on, we have the short dashed lines (weakly relativistic ions) and long dashed lines (strongly relativistic ions).
-Figure~\ref{amplitude_compare}(b) shows that this has a strong effect on the soliton amplitude and behavior with dust charge density.
-In Fig.~\ref{amplitude_compare}(a), for instance, a low electron velocity has been taken ($v_{e0}'=10$, green line).
+Fig.~\ref{amplitude_compare}(b) shows that this has a strong effect on the soliton amplitude and behavior with dust charge density.
+In Fig.~\ref{amplitude_compare}(a), for instance, a low electron velocity has been considered ($v_{e0}'=10$, green line).
 It should be stressed that this change in amplitude is mostly due to the inclusion of relativistic effects in Eqs.~\eqref{eq:1}--\eqref{eq:3}.
-Figure~\ref{amplitude_compare}(b) shows that, once relativistic effects have been established, the amplitude keeps decreasing as electron velocity is increased ($v'_{e0}=30$, purple lines; $v'_{e0}=50$, brown lines; $v'_{e0}=80$, blue lines).
-Notice the large scale difference between panels~(a) and~(b).
+Fig.~\ref{amplitude_compare}(b) shows that, once relativistic effects have been established, the amplitude keeps decreasing as electron velocity is increased ($v'_{e0}=30$, purple lines; $v'_{e0}=50$, brown lines; $v'_{e0}=80$, blue lines).
+Notice the large scale difference between plots~(a) and~(b).

 For the fast mode, Figs.~\ref{amplitude_compare}(c) and (d), instead, solitons may be compressive or rarefactive as the dust charge density changes.
 The amplitude is clearly modified by relativistic effects, mostly due to the location of the discontinuities already observed in Figs.~\ref{fig5}(b) and (c).
-These discontinuities depend on the location of the zeroes of $B$ in Eqs.~\eqref{eq:15}--\eqref{eq:16}, and it is clear that those locations will change if velocities change, and if relativistic effects are ignored ($\gamma_{j0}=1$) or not.
+These discontinuities depend on the location of the zeroes of $B$ in Eqs.~\eqref{eq:15}--\eqref{eq:16}, and it is clear that those locations will change if velocities change, and if relativistic effects are ignored ($\gamma_{j0}=1$).